metio/pasejo/tests/cmd/help/pasejo-secret-remove.md

 Options:
   -s, --store <STORE>  Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
-  -f, --force          Overwrite existing secrets without prompting -v, --verbose...
+  -f, --force          Delete an existing secrets without prompting -v, --verbose...
 Increase logging verbosity
   -q, --quiet...
 Decrease logging verbosity
   -h, --help           Print help